 With 36 to 48 hours to discover Basel, your group can easily navigate between the seven city districts using public transportation, five daily 90-minute Panorama city bus tours or city maps that point out sights on a walking tour.

-Basel features seven stimulating city districts, including Grossbasel city center and St. Alban; Gundeldingen, Bruderholz and Dreispitz; Iselin, Gotthelf and Bachletten; St. Johann; Matthäus, Klybeck and Kleinhüningen; Kleinbasel; and Basel Nord and Riehen.
+Basel features seven stimulating city districts, including Grossbasel city centre and St. Alban; Gundeldingen, Bruderholz and Dreispitz; Iselin, Gotthelf and Bachletten; St. Johann; Matthäus, Klybeck and Kleinhüningen; Kleinbasel’s Old Town and Wettstein; and Basel Nord and Riehen.
 Each has its own distinctive traits, and each holds a special fascination: one has a port area where three countries come together, one has the highest quality of life in the country and the other houses the popular city zoo.

 Morning

-Basel’s Paper Mill Museum, Kunstmuseum Basel (Fine Arts Museum), Basel Toy Museum and Jean Tinguely Museum are four of the most popular museums, but they are just a few of the city’s 40 museums that house collections of international significance.
+Basel’s Paper Mill Museum, Kunstmuseum Basel (Fine Arts Museum Basel), Toy Worlds Museum Basel and Museum Tinguely are four of the most popular museums, but they are just a few of the city’s 40 museums that house collections of international significance.

 You may want to begin your tour by investigating Basel’s Bruderholz quarter where impressive villas are located, as well as the industrial Dreispitz area with its Academy of Art and Design and House of Electronic Arts.